cambusa/hooman/README.md

 ## Todo

-- Hooman reader: application of the syntactic rules to be implemented
+- Hooman parser: syntactic rules management to be implemented

 ---